philpem/AccessPlusPython/README.txt

 Before you can share anything with other machines on your local network you must set up the .access configuration file.
 The sample configuration file "dot-access" can be customised to suit your needs then renamed and placed, if you wish, in your home directory.
+On Windows, this will be the %USERPROFILE% directory.
 You will also need a MimeMap file from a RISC OS machine.
 It should be placed in the same directory as the access.py file.

 At this point you are on your own.
 Read and understand the license again before proceeding.